microshare/microshare.github.io/docs/2/technical/data-format/overview.md

 This will allow us to see much more complete data using the [Microshare® Standards](/docs/2/technical/data-format/microshare-standards).

-And we will also explain what the [IoT data](/docs/2/technical/data-format/microshare-standards) is that you can also find when you go through the Microshare® Devices Clusters.
+And we will also explain what the [IoT data](/docs/2/technical/data-format/microshare-standards) is that you can also find when you go through the Microshare® devices clusters.
 Or some [Ipso data](/docs/2/technical/data-format/microshare-standards) too.